 One day, as if by luck, he bumped into Locomotive Academy Director Ivan Militar who was out playing pickup soccer with several members of the Youth Soccer department.
 Valenzuela would introduce himself and began chatting with Militar about potential opportunities.
 Militar noticed Valenzuela’s eagerness and told him that if anything came up, he would keep him in mind.

 Valenzuela’s phone would ring a few weeks later.
-All Militar had to offer was part-time job as a coach for the U14 girls but he was ready to give Valenzuela the chance to lead the team should he wish to accept it.
+All Militar had to offer was part-time job as a coach for the U14 boys but he was ready to give Valenzuela the chance to lead the team should he wish to accept it.
 And he did, without hesitation.
-He left his other jobs and committed himself completely to working with the Locos, intent on shaping his girls team to be one of the club’s most competitive.
+He left his other jobs and committed himself completely to working with the Locos, intent on shaping his boys team to be one of the club’s most competitive.

 As time progressed, Militar picked up on Valenzuela’s ability to connect and manage his players with ease.
 His work ethic and drive stood out wherever he was at and his relationships with co-workers and families were quite strong despite how short his time with the club was.
 Militar began to wonder what Valenzuela would be like in the front office and with all the work that the Youth Soccer department handles, an extra set of hands would not hurt.
 Militar began to have conversations with his staff and club leadership and later approached Valenzuela with an opportunity to play a greater role within the organization.
 It was risky for Valenzuela to return to El Paso with no solid plan lined up, but his effort and sacrifice had finally paid off.

-Now, two months into his role as the Academy Registrar for the El Paso Locomotive FC Academy, George Valenzuela could not be more grateful to the organization that gave him the opportunity to simultaneously oversee competitive and travel logistics for the Academy and continue to coach his girls team as he works towards his first U.S. Soccer Coaching License.
+Now, two months into his role as the Academy Registrar for the El Paso Locomotive FC Academy, George Valenzuela could not be more grateful to the organization that gave him the opportunity to simultaneously oversee competitive and travel logistics for the Academy and continue to coach his boys team as he works towards his first U.S. Soccer Coaching License.

 “This job has been the best experience I’ve had so far in my career and what better place to have done this than at home,” Valenzuela said with a smile on his face.